-Until they are old enough, children do not even need to know there are firearms locked in the house
+Until they are old enough, children don’t even need to know there are firearms locked in the house.

 The National Shooting Sports Foundation (NSSF) recently published its “Top Ten” list of safety tips firearm owners should remember to help ensure they are taking responsible precautions with firearms in their home.